ggozad/behaving/README.rst

     And I set "title" to the text of "document-title" And I fill in "delete" with "$title"
-    And I set "address.country" to the text of "country"
+    And I set "address.country" to the text of "country" And I set "postaddress" to:
+    """
+    $fullname
+    $address.street, $address.zip, $address.country
+    """

 would fill in the field with id ``name`` with ``Gandalf the Grey``, ``street`` with ``Rivendell street 1`` set the variable ``title`` to the text of the element with id ``document-title`` and reuse the variable ``title`` to fill in the field with id ``delete``.
 It would also store the value of the field with id "country" in address[``country``].
+The ``$var_name`` pattern is also usable in the text received by steps that expect a body of text, which means that the ``postaddress`` persona variable will contain Gandalf's complete snail-mail postage address nicely formatted on multiple lines.

 Hello Persona example
 ---------------------